 Sometimes you will hear about the stabbing method or the sewing method when working embroidery stitches.
-In fact, many of the stitch tutorials here show or describe these different methods for the same stitch.
+Many of the stitch tutorials on The Spruce show or describe these different methods for the same stitch.
 Which might leave you wondering what's the difference and is one better than the other?

 However, you can work many embroidery stitches with either method.
 The benefit to this is that you can find a stitching style that works for you and for the embroidery you're working on.

 When using the stabbing method, you start by bringing the needle up through the fabric.
 Next, you take the needle back down through the fabric.
 And back up, and so on.

 With each stitch, or each part of a stitch, the needle passes through the fabric.
 As you're working this way, your hands are constantly going back and forth between the front and back of the fabric.

 Working with the stabbing method can give you a higher level of stitching accuracy.
 You can stab the needle through the fabric exactly where you want it to go.
 This can be especially helpful when keeping the length of stitches consistent.

 One downside is that the stabbing method is often a little slower than the sewing method.
 Moving your dominant hand and pulling the needle and thread all the way through at each step adds time to your stitching.

 When working with the sewing method, you also start by bringing the needle up through the fabric.
 But from then on, the needle remains on the surface of the fabric, dipping down and coming back up in a single stitch or part of a stitch.